rust-unofficial/too-many-lists/src/fifth-layout.md

 It turns out that only one inversion of `push` and `pop` works with this.
-To invert `pop` we would have to move the "tail" pointer backwards, but because our list is singly-linked, we can't do that effeciently.
+To invert `pop` we would have to move the "tail" pointer backwards, but because our list is singly-linked, we can't do that efficiently.
 If we instead invert `push` we only have to move the "head" pointer forwards, which is easy.